 In an era of immense technological transformation, the networking industry is on the edge of its seat for promising technologies and network architectures -- like edge computing.

-The term may sound familiar, but what is edge computing, and how does one define it?
+The term may sound familiar, but how does one define edge computing?
 This network architecture brings data processing closer to applications and other data sources -- with "closer" being at the network's edge.
 While edge computing isn't new, the increasing number of IoT devices in networks has brought a heightened focus to the edge, launching the architecture to its current popularity.
 Edge computing benefits include reduced costs and faster response times, yet the architecture can introduce challenges to networks, as well.

-This compilation of expert advice explains what edge computing is, as well as how it differs from the network edge and cloud computing.
-It also answers common questions about the effect edge computing on networks and IT teams.
+This compilation of edge computing basics defines edge computing and explores how it differs from the network edge and cloud computing.
+It also answers common questions about the effect of edge computing on networks and IT teams.

 What is edge computing and how is it different from the network edge?